Can CBD Help With Social Anxiety?

 First, think of the cingulate cortex as a relay or connector between the Amygdala (emotional brain) and prefrontal cortex (rational brain).

-Hmmm...that might be of interest in our whole social anxiety circuit we discussed above.
+Hmmm...that might be of interest in the whole social anxiety circuit we discussed above.

-Now the preguenal part of this relay gets even more interesting.
+Now the pregenual part of this relay gets even more interesting.

 Shame, embarrassment, self-doubt mainly originate from this specific area!